noahpaige/yet-another-portfolio/public/resume.md

   </tr>
 </table>

-- **Developed personality-driven AI system** using Big-Five personality traits and emotion models for enhanced NPC behavior
+- **Developed personality-driven AI system** using Big-Five personality traits and emotion models for enhanced NPC behavior.
-- **Implemented intelligent NPC framework** that improves immersion and decision-making quality in games
+- **Implemented intelligent NPC framework** that improves immersion and decision-making quality in games.
-- **Applied psychological principles** to create more realistic and engaging non-player character interactions
+- **Applied psychological principles** to create more realistic and engaging non-player character interactions.

 ---